ericrogler/Green-Book/Z013_Teacher_Client_Relations.md

 1. It has a deadline.
 2. It has consequences if not done (defined elsewhere or explicitly in a communication).
 3. It can be verified whether or not *you* did it.
-4. It has specific information (this part can be short or long).
+4. It has specific information (this part can be short or long in length).
 5. It's been asked about more than once.
 6. It's *probably* not sent as an email/text message.
 7. It's a life-threatening and/or medical emergency.